giiancarlonv/ecom-aavocc/README.md

 ![image](https://github.com/giiancarlonv/ecom-aavocc/assets/53168830/2a8ef51d-8b3f-4f18-a908-0c5a91e63d2d)

-using mobile first design method
+using mobile first design method.

+as my cousin starts a clothing line business, i created this project as a starup for his ecommerence webpage.

 demo here - https://giiancarlonv.github.io/ecom-aavocc/